Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 * Developer:

 ### Current Status
+- A new release being developed to map GetClientSrvHistory operation to NTST's getServiceDetails operation - Release around first Week of December 2025.
 - The Latest Client Services release, including all SOGI data elements, is in Production as of  2024-12-17.
 ### Next Steps
 - None